Why Do The Girls From One Piece All Look The Same?

 Now, I thoroughly enjoy this series and I can deal with a lot of things that the shonen audience comes for, I get it.

-This is less about the general sexualization of female characters in anime, and more about why this cookie cutter character design seems to define this genre of female character in One Piece.
+This is less about the general oversexualization of female characters in anime, and more about why this cookie cutter character design seems to define this genre of female character in One Piece.

 Yes, in anime, the characters tend to look alike, or at least like they live in the same universe, as a style choice.

-One Piece is different to me because the character designs are so varied and inspired.… until we get to a woman that Sanji would harass.
+One Piece is different to me because the character designs are so varied and inspired.… until we get to an attractive woman.

 Then… the women start looking real familiar.